jdittrich/userNeedResearchBook/text/communicateResults.md

 ^[[Orwell’s Rules for
 writers](http://wikilivres.ca/wiki/Politics_and_the_English_Language)]

-In addition, read the text aloud – in particular, if you already noticed that you have had difficulties finding the right word or to express a complicated concept.
+In addition, read the text aloud—in particular, if you already noticed that you have had difficulties finding the right word or to express a complicated concept.
 If you need to re-read sentences to make sense of them or to stress the right words, you should go for a rewrite.